 You might wonder, what is the best way to wear you jewelry, to get the best possible results.
 If you make some research on the subject of how actually magnetic therapy works (or read about it in our knowledge center) you will see that it mainly effects our blood cells, and their oxygen carrying capacity.
 That is the reason, why you can place your magnetic therapy item anywhere around your body, bracelet is only the simpliest and most comfortable way to do so.

 The magnets used in our jewelry are strong enough to work, without touching your skin directly.
 You can leave it a bit loose, just as it is the most comfortable for you!

 To find the right bracelet size, you can find some help HERE.

-We post from the United Kingdom to the following countries: ALL EUROPEAN UNION COUNTRIES: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.
+MPS is a UK based store with FREE UK postage, and post from the United Kingdom to the following countries: ALL EUROPEAN UNION COUNTRIES: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.
 EUROPE: Bosnia & Herzegovina, Gibraltar, Greenland, Guernsey, Iceland, Isle of Man, Jersey, Liechtenstein, Macedonia, Norway, Serbia, Switzerland.
 ASIA: Israel, Japan, Philippines, Malaysia, Singapore, South Korea, Taiwan, Thailand.
 AUSTRALASIA: Australia, New Zealand.
 NORTH AMERICA: Canada, USA.